Robinyo/serendipity/docs/administrator/flowable/archive/flowable-ui/6-5-0/README.md

 docker container rm flowable-all-in-one
 ```

-**Note**: The latest version of Flowable's Web Applications all-in-one im age is 6.5.0.
+**Note**: The latest version of Flowable's Web Applications all-in-one image is 6.5.0.